linode/apl-docs/docs/ui-settings.md

 It is advised to provide credentials to an external stable KMS (such as from the cloud the cluster was deployed in), so that unseal keys can always be managed from one central location.
 The same credentials can be used for both SOPS and Vault, but that is up to you to decide.

-### SOPS

-Credentials to a KMS used by SOPS.
-For now it expects the `.sops.yaml` file in the root of the `otomi/values` repo to have the configuration pointing to the keys in use there.
-(Soon this file will be generated from key configuration gathered here.)

-### Vault

-Settings for Vault can be found under `charts.vault` in the Otomi values repository, but will be added to this section soon.
+Settings for Vault can be found under `apps.vault` in the Otomi values repository, but will be added to this section soon.

 ## OIDC